ibm-cloud-docs/activity-tracker/at_events_acc_mgt.md

 | `globalcatalog-collection.account-settings.update` | An event is generated when you update the account settings. |
 {: caption="Table 4.
 Actions that generate account settings management events" caption-side="top"}

-### Events for managing enterprise account settings related to catalogs
+### Events for managing enterprise account settings that are related to catalogs
 {: #at_events_catalog_4}

 | Action                                           | Description                                                           |